vincent-pradeilles/KeyPathKit/README.md

 ## Context

-Swift 4 has introduced a new type called `KeyPath`, with allows access the properties of an object with a very nice syntax.
+Swift 4 has introduced a new type called `KeyPath`, with allows to access the properties of an object with a very nice syntax.
 For instance:

 ```swift
 let string = "Foo"